zairahira/Mastering-Linux-Handbook/linux-handbook.md

 echo -e "\nenter the path to directory" read the_path

-echo -e "\n you path has the following files and folders: " ls $the_path
+echo -e "\n your path has the following files and folders: " ls $the_path
 ```